Benefits of a healthy diet: new research

 “Vegetables and fruits contain nutrients such as vitamins, minerals, flavonoids and carotenoids that can reduce inflammation and oxidative stress, and therefore improve mental wellbeing,” she says.
 “Inflammation and oxidative stress in the body are recognised factors that can lead to increased stress, anxiety and lower mood.”

-Want to up your fruit and veg intake?
-It’s a lot easier and more enjoyable than you might think.
+Want to up your fruit and veg intake as part of a healthy diet?
+It’s a lot easier and tastier than you might think.
 Check out these expert tips on how to get more plant foods into your diet, this advice on how to up your veg intake and this dietitian’s guide to winter superfoods.